-Field Name Description

-General section

-Provider Name This name identifies users and groups that come from this provider.

-Field Name Description Description A plain text or HTML description for this object.
+Field Name Description General section Provider Name This name identifies users and groups that come from this provider.
+Description A plain text or HTML description for this object.
 If using HTML, you must surround your text with <html> </html> tags.
 The only HTML tags allowed in the text are: <style> <tc> URLThe LDAP server URL is in the form protocol://host:port/basedn.
 Protocol is either ldap or ldaps (for secure LDAP).
 The port is implied by the protocol, but you can override the port if you cannot use the default (default port is 389 for ldap and 636 for ldaps).
 The basedn is the path to the top-level directory that contains users and groups at this site.
 Typically, this is the domain name where each part is listed with a dc= and separated by commas.
 Note: Spaces in the basedn must be URL encoded (use %20 for spaces).
 If your site uses redundant directory servers for failover, you can enter multiple URLs separated by spaces.RealmThis is the realm of the LDAP directory provider, which is used to create unique user names when you have multiple providers.
-For example, if the realm is my-company.com, users are saved as myuser@my-company.com.Query User NameThis is the name of a user who has read-only access to the user and group directories in LDAP.
+For example, if the realm is my-company.com, users are saved as myuser@my-company.com.</style>

+Field Name Description Query User Name This is the name of a user who has read-only access to the user and group directories in LDAP.
 This is the user name to use for fetching user and group information.
 When providing a domain name, you can provide the simple name, for example, myuser.
-When providing an explicit URL, you need to provide a distinguished name, for example: cn=myuser,ou=Users,dc=electric-cloud,dc=com.Query User PasswordThis is the password for the query user.User Options sectUser Options sectionUser BaseThis string is prepended to the basedn to construct the directory DN containing user records.User Search FilterThis LDAP query is performed in the context of the user directory to search for a user by account name.
-The string "{0}" is replaced with the user's login ID.
-Typically, the query compares a user record attribute to the substituted user login ID.User Name AttributeThis is the attribute in a user record that contains the user's account name.</style>
+When providing an explicit URL, you need to provide a distinguished name, for example: cn=myuser, ou=Users, dc=electric-cloud, dc=com.
+Query User Password This is the password for the query user.